Meet our Staff

 Dr. Roberto Martinez

 Dr. Roberto Martinez was born and raised in Venezuela, a beautiful country with much geographic diversity.
 His decision to enter the profession of veterinary medicine was an easy one from an early age.
 Roberto was fascinated by animals, science, Jacques Cousteau and the Calypso, National Geographic documentaries and spent a lot of his vacation time at his uncle's farm where he got the chance to interact with live animals and help out in different aspects of farming.

 In 1994, Dr. Roberto graduated and spent one year in a small animal practice in Caracas.
 Later, he was hired and trained as a pathologist in a research institute.
 Dr. Roberto moved to Canada in 1996 as a MVSc student in veterinary pathology at the Western College of Veterinary Medicine in Saskatoon, Saskatchewan.
 After finishing his program he realized that pathology was not the career path he wanted to pursue.
 It was challenging as he could not see himself spending every day in a lab with minimal interaction with the public and most importantly, with animals.

 Dr. Roberto enjoys the flexibility and independence of practicing as a locum veterinarian.
-It offers him a chance to better balance his life and allows him to pursue other passions such as traveling.
+It offers him a chance to better balance his life and allows him to pursue other passions such as traveling and volunteering.
 Dr. Roberto joined the Chestermere team as a locum in 2017.
 Dr. Roberto has acquired very valuable experiences from locum work and has learned a great deal from the practices he has worked with.

 Dr. Maros Pazej